Yishun99/vrp-espprc/README.md

 Backtracking + Branch and Bound

 ## Introduction
-An implementation of "An Exact Algorithm for the Elementary Shortest Path Problem with Resource Constraints".
+C++ implementation of "An Exact Algorithm for the Elementary Shortest Path Problem with Resource Constraints".